Waltertpan/RedBlueSecurityEngineer_June_8_2021/BlueTeam.md

   - **Metric**: WHEN sum() of http.request.bytes OVER all documents
   - **Threshold**: IS ABOVE 3500 FOR THE LAST 5 minutes
   - **Vulnerability Mitigated**: DDOS and Brute Force attack
-  - **Reliability**: High reliabilty in detecting suspecious activity
+  - **Reliability**: High reliability in detecting suspicious activity

 #### CPU Usage Monitor
 CPU Usage Monitor is implemented as follows: